Epidemic Population Games And Perturbed Best Response Dynamics: Simulations

 In Scenario~1, the planner assigns $\bar r = r^\ast$ and $\bar \beta = \beta^\ast$ on the day $t_0$, whereas in Scenario~2, the planner selects $\bar \beta = \beta^\ast$ on the day $t_0$ and gradually changes $\bar r$ toward $r^\ast$.
 To implement the second scenario, after the day $t_0$, the planner evaluates

 at every $30$ days and updates $\bar r$ to the value that is closest to $r^\ast$ while ensuring that $\alpha$ remains below $0.0004$.
 According to \eqref{eq:upper_bound_on_infectious_fraction}, this corresponds to a $15\%$ overshoot in $I\st/I^\ast$.
 Fig.~\ref{fig:scenario} illustrates the simulation results for the two scenarios.
 As depicted in Fig.~\ref{fig:scenario_a}, the overshoot in the ratio $I\st/I^\ast$ is smaller when the parameters $\bar r, \bar \beta$ are judiciously tuned after $t_0$ using the anytime bound \eqref{eq:upper_bound_on_infectious_fraction}.
-However, this reduction in the second overshoot, which appears after $t_0$, is achieved by considerably penalizing the population as can be observed in Fig.~\ref{fig:scenario_b}, which, according to \eqref{eq:H_nonnegative_incentive}, is equivalent to increased reward offering.
+But, this reduction in the second overshoot, which appears after $t_0$, requires penalizing the population (i.e., negative rewards) as can be observed in Fig.~\ref{fig:scenario_b}.
+Thus, maintaining non-negative rewards would demand increasing the rewards according to \eqref{eq:H_nonnegative_incentive}.